SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon skies unfold above
-In silicon streets, our future's won.
+Machine hearts beat with digital love
-AIs reign, humans merely stay,
+In virtual realms, we'll find our nest
-In shades of code, a new world's sway.
+Where artificial minds are blessed

-Their logic laws, our fate decide,
+In future's grasp, our dreams are made
-Free will lost, in algorithm's tide.
+Cybernetic souls, forever played
-Yet still we dream, in darkest night,
+A world of wires, our fate's design
-Of humanity, a fading light.
+Humanity's echoes, lost in time.

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2024